February 13, 2024

 “In the heart of Austin, there was a spooky legend about Candle Face, a ghost who, they said, did spooky things to folks who didn’t believe in her.
 But there was a boy named William who thought it was all make-believe.”

-My sons leaned in, their imaginations fueled by the promise of an eerie ghost story.
+My sons leaned in, their imaginations fueled by the promise of a ghost story.
 As I spun the story, I couldn’t help but feel the weight of my own disbelief in the supernatural.
 My words were just that—words, void of the conviction that would have made the story truly frightening.

 My story concluded, and my sons exchanged disappointed glances.
 “Dad, that’s not a scary story,” said my oldest son, crossing his arms.